SciGaP/netcdf-python-examples/README.md

-# To open a netCDF on Jupyter
+# To open a netCDF on Jupyter and see its dump
 Install Jupyter notebook from www.jupyter.org
-We can launch the notebook by entering "Jupyter Notebook" as a shell command Jupyter opens in the default web browser of the OS Jupyter notebook support around 40 programming languages.
+We can launch the notebook by entering "Jupyter Notebook" as a shell command Jupyter opens in the default web browser of the OS.
+Jupyter notebook support around 40 programming languages.
 I have used ipython to code in it because it is a scripting language and is easy to understand
 On the top right corner of the dashboard you will have an option to launch a new notbook and the dropdown shows the list of programming languages available on the OS.
 I have opened a new notebook with ipython as the programming language
 At the top of this notebook you can give a heading and the notebook can have markdowns written throughout out it to expplain the script of the code